caseycling/pytest-bdd-appium-demo/README.md

-#Project Overview
+# Project Overview
 This is an example repo of mobile-web tests and native mobile app tests for Android and iOs using Python with pytest-BDD and Appium via [Sauce Labs](https://saucelabs.com/) infrastructure on [SauceDemo.com](https://www.saucedemo.com/).

 # Getting Started
-1. Clone the repository fro github `[https://github.com/caseycling/pytest-bdd-appium-demo.git`
+1. Clone the repository from github `[https://github.com/caseycling/pytest-bdd-appium-demo.git`
 2. Go to into the repository `cd pytest-bdd-appium-demo`

 ## Installation:

 Ensure you have Python 3.12 installed.
 You can download it from the [official Python website](https://www.python.org/downloads/)

-# Create a virtual environment:
+## Create a virtual environment(optional but recommended):

 `python -m venv venv`